-In cases when a concern rises, we encourage parents to reach out directly to any member of the administration to share feedback, ask questions or voice any concerns.
+In cases when a concern rises, we encourage parents to reach out directly to the appropriate member of the administration to share feedback, ask questions, or voice concerns.
+See the Who To Contact page on our website to determine the best person to contact for your specific need.

-• School Website - www.hilleltorah.org

-All aspects of our school, including information calendars, forms, announcements and contact information are easily accessible from our website.
+• School Website - www.hilleltorah.org All aspects of our school, including calendars, forms, announcements and contact information are easily accessible from our website.